'Unprecedented' the way UP govt controlled second Covid wave, says PM | Law-Order

 ''There is rule of law in UP today.
 Mafiaraj and terrorism, which were once out of control, are now controlled by law.
 Criminals who dare to eye sisters and daughters know they will not be spared,'' Modi said.

-''Another important thing… the government today is not run through corruption and nepotism ('bhrashtarchar aur bhai bhatijawaad') but through development ('vikasvaad').
-Therefore, in UP, the benefits of schemes are reaching the people and new investments and opportunities of employment are increasing,'' he added.
-Efforts being made for the development of Varanasi are continuing with the blessings of 'Mahadev' and the efforts of the people of the city, he said.
+''Another important thing the government today is not run through corruption and nepotism ('bhrashtarchar aur bhai bhatijawaad') but through development ('vikasvaad').
+Therefore, in UP, the benefits of schemes are reaching people and new investments and opportunities of employment are increasing,'' he added.

+Stressing that Kashi is emerging as a major medical hub for “Purvanchal” (eastern region), he said medical treatment for which people had to go to Delhi and Mumbai earlier are now available here.

+Speaking on development works in Kashi in the past seven years, he said it is marching ahead on the development path while maintaining its original identity.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)